Policy

 How will UKRI monitor the use of exemptions for long-form publications?

-From January 2024, UKRI will ask authors, or their research organisations, to provide a simple notification to UKRI when an exemption has been applied.
-UKRI will explain how to do this in due course.
+From January 2024, UKRI will ask authors, or their research organisations, to provide a simple notification to UKRI when an exemption has been applied, using an online form.

 Monographs, book chapters and edited collections: licensing